 To conveniently mount motors to some types of driven loads (gear reducers and pumps), motors are offered with well-defined mounting configurations.
 Two of the most common are C-Face and D-Flange.

-- C-Face Mounting: Have a finished face on one endbell.
+- C-Face: Have a finished face on one endbell.
 Threaded bolt holes are provided for attachment.

-- D-Flange Mounting: Has a mounting flange, which allows the user to bolt the motor directly onto the driven machinery.
+- D-Flange: Has a mounting flange, which allows the user to bolt the motor directly onto the driven machinery.
 The bolt holes are not threaded and have a larger hole circle than C-Face.